Luke Hollman

 Luke Barnaby Kurt Hollman (born 16 September 2000) is an English cricketer.

+Early life

+Hollman was born in Islington, and grew up playing for North Middlesex Cricket Club.

+Career

-He made his Twenty20 debut on 1 September 2020, for Middlesex in the 2020 t20 Blast.
+Having signed his first professional contract in November 2019, Hollman made his Twenty20 debut on 1 September 2020, for Middlesex in the 2020 t20 Blast.
 Prior to his T20 debut, he was a member of the England squad for the 2018 Under-19 Cricket World Cup.
 He made his first-class debut on 22 April 2021, for Middlesex against Surrey in the 2021 County Championship.
 He made his List A debut on 25 July 2021, for Middlesex in the 2021 Royal London One-Day Cup.
 In September 2021, in the 2021 County Championship, Hollman took his maiden five-wicket haul in first-class cricket.

+In May 2025, Hollman registered his maiden first-class century, scoring 103 runs against Kent in the 2025 County Championship.
+Having played 150 matches for Middlesex across all formats, he agreed a new three-year contract in November 2025, tying him into the club until at least the end of the 2028 season.